 Although not all sunrises and sunsets are equal, most in Bagan are incredibly magnificent.
 Let’s try squeezing in a few sunrises and sunsets during your travel to Bagan Myanmar.
 One of these sunrises and sunsets is outstanding and postcard worthy, it is still well worth your time.
 Since the sunrise balloon rides are immensely popular for traveling to Bagan, they are equally as wonderful to see as balloon after balloon drifts over the temples.
 Don’t hesitate to have a hot air balloon ride on your bucket list!

 Stick around and explore the pagodas and temples after sunrise

 It is absolutely understandable that the moment when sun rises there is a mass exodus of crowds who come back to their hostels/hotels/guesthouses for breakfast and some well deserved naps as typically, a Bagan sunrise requires a middle of the night wake up of call.
 The perfect opportunity to catch some amazing light in the now deserted temples is the post sunrise hours.
 An ideal post sunrise photo opportunity!

 It is not difficult to meet the elephant pant and souvenir sellers that frequent all sunrises and sunsets and in between period of the most popular temples and pagodas in Bagan.
 Don’t be surprised if you meet these young kids who have extremely polished sales techniques making you feel like there is a need to get at least one item from every single one.
 A firm NO goes a long way to being left alone to enjoy the experience if you do not feel so.

 Families who look after the pagodas and temples

 It is the families who live on nearby land and are entrusted with the key to the temple that open and close the temples and pagodas.
 As giving them a tip for opening for sunrise and staying open for sunset is considered a kind gesture, it is custom to do so.
 In addition, their children request a present and illuminate the dark stairways with candle light.
 Without their services, your sunrise and sunset experiences would be a very different experience, it is custom to give a little.
-Myanmar travel pakages
+Myanmar tour pakages